-The Banning LD's General Fund unassigned fund balance of \$2,295,445 for FY 20/21 is approximately 89% of expenditures.
+The Banning LD's combined General and Capital Funds unrestricted fund balance of \$2,295,445 for FY 20/21 is approximately 159% of expenditures.
 The previous two fiscal years exhibited similar ratios demonstrating a very stable trend.
 The District is in a good position to support a moderate term downturn in revenue, and maintain service levels.